-Originally built in the early 1960s and linking the state’s $810 million investment in the Marquette Interchange and ongoing $1.7 billion investment in the Zoo Interchange, the I-94 East-West corridor runs for 3.5 miles between 16th and 70th Streets in Milwaukee County.
-Nearly 21,000 businesses, 310,000 jobs and 540,000 residents are located within a 5-mile radius of the corridor’s center.
-The stretch connects Milwaukee and Waukesha counties to points beyond, is a main artery for Wisconsin commerce and serves as the gateway for the products, jobs, destinations and health care that make our region vibrant and strong.
+Originally built in the early 1960s and linking the state’s $825 million investment in the Marquette Interchange and ongoing $1.6 billion investment in the Zoo Interchange, the I-94 East-West corridor runs for 3.5 miles between 16th and 70th Streets in Milwaukee County.
+Nearly 21,000 businesses, 310,000 jobs, and 540,000 residents are located within a 5-mile radius of the corridor’s center.
+The stretch connects Milwaukee and Waukesha counties to points beyond.
+It is a main artery for Wisconsin commerce and serves as the gateway for the products, jobs, destinations, and health care that make the region vibrant and strong.

-But this critical roadway is at a tipping point as its age and ongoing deterioration create significant congestion, safety and economic development challenges.
+But this critical roadway is at a tipping point as its age and ongoing deterioration create significant congestion, safety, and economic development challenges.
 The East-West carries between 140,000 and 160,000 vehicles per day – 30,000 more than its 1950s-era design intended.
-Left-side ramps, narrow shoulders, short weaving distances and other outdated features are failing to provide safe operating conditions for today’s cars, buses and large trucks.
-The average crash rate is 2-3 times higher than the statewide urban freeway average and at some points, more than 4 times higher.
+Left-side ramps, narrow shoulders, short weaving distances, and other outdated features fail to provide safe operating conditions for today’s cars, buses and large trucks.
+The average crash rate is two to three times higher than the statewide urban freeway average and, at some points, more than four times higher.

-Full reconstruction and modernization of the East-West corridor has been on the state’s agenda for some time, and millions of dollars have already been spent on engineering, planning and environmental study for the effort.
-The Wisconsin Department of Transportation (DOT) and the Federal Highway Administration (FHWA) have worked diligently on a preferred alternative that cut well over $200 million off total project cost and includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.
+Full reconstruction and modernization of the East-West Corridor have been on the state’s agenda for some time.
+The state has spent millions of dollars on engineering, planning, and environmental study for the effort.
+The Wisconsin Department of Transportation (WisDOT) and the Federal Highway Administration (FHWA) worked diligently on a preferred alternative that cut well over $200 million off the total project cost.
+This alternative includes essential safety and efficiency upgrades, as well as a neighborhood-sensitive design that avoids nearby homes, businesses, cemeteries, and the national historic landmark associated with the Clement J. Zablocki VA Medical Center.

-The East-West project had been progressing toward a 2020-21 start until February 2017, when funding to keep it moving forward was unexpectedly cut from the state’s proposed 2017-19 budget.
-Recognizing the disastrous economic, social and safety implications of further delaying this critical improvement, organizations worked diligently to get state leaders to reinstate funding and Wisconsin’s commitment to rebuilding this important economic corridor for metro Milwaukee, Waukesha County and the entire state.
+The East-West project progressed toward a 2020-21 start until February 2017, when funding to keep it moving forward was unexpectedly cut from the state’s proposed 2017-19 budget.